 Lua Thanks

-The Lua team is grateful to Tecgraf for its continued support of Lua.
-We thank everyone at Tecgraf, specially the head of the group, Marcelo Gattass.
+The Lua team is grateful to several individuals, donors, and institutions.
+We are especially grateful to Tecgraf for its continued support of Lua.
+We thank everyone at Tecgraf, especially its creator and former director, Marcelo Gattass.

 Individuals